-Dan White has had a range of U.S. commercial, regulatory, and arbitration energy experience and responsibilities over his 34-year career, including 18 years of international experience in over 20 countries.
-Mr. White has been involved in markets and business opportunities assessments, contract negotiations, project structuring, strategic business planning, expert testimony, due diligence reviews for investors and lenders, valuation, operational planning, risk management program development, and managing businesses.
-His activities have related to natural gas, pipelines, LNG, oil and oil products, coal, electricity, industrial efficiency, and greenhouse gas emissions.
+Dan White has had a range of US commercial, regulatory, and arbitration energy experience and responsibilities over his 36-year career, including 18 years of international experience in over twenty countries.
+He has been involved in markets and business opportunities assessments, contract negotiations, project structuring, strategic business planning, expert testimony, due diligence reviews for investors and lenders, valuation, operational planning, risk management program development, and managing businesses.
+His activities have related to natural gas, pipelines, liquefied natural gas (LNG), oil and oil products, coal, electricity, industrial efficiency, and greenhouse gas emissions.

 Mr. White has advised clients including small municipal gas companies, infrastructure developers, utilities, governments, regulators, industrial plants, and business development, and some of the world’s largest energy companies and lenders.

 Mr. White was an official at the Federal Energy Regulatory Commission involved in both natural gas commodity and pipeline restructuring.
 For five years he was executive director of a trade association of power producers, participating in numerous federal and state energy regulatory proceedings.
 He led and grew a North American consulting practice encompassing natural gas, oil, and coal to be a leading participant in market, infrastructure, and operations assessment.
 Mr. White then grew an international energy practice with offices worldwide and worked in countries such as Russia, Mexico, Colombia, Chile, Venezuela, Nigeria, Ghana, Thailand, and China, and throughout Europe.
 He also has developed carbon emission reduction methodologies and projects under both the Kyoto Protocol’s carbon credit program and the voluntary Gold Standard program.

 Mr. White’s experience includes: